I’m writing a book called 52 Week Season featuring a hunting or fishing experience for each week of the year.

 Week 1: Yellow Perch

-Neds can be fairly active through a mild winter, but when the temperature increase to about 46-52 degrees, the males show up first to party, followed by the bigger female perch who lay their gelatinous string of eggs.
+The yellow perch run in early March is one of the great fishing traditions in our region and the rightful beginning to the mid-Atlantic sportsman’s calendar.
+Yellow perch spawn when the temperature increase to about 46-52 degrees.
 A warm, sunny day can activate the spawn, but one of those late-season March wintry-mix weather systems can shut if off just as quickly.
 Finding that window is gold… or yellow.

 Week 2: Chain Pickerel